panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 ## 2. Covariance

-Now let's try an experiment.
-Suppose that you're dealing with some asynchornous code, and you have to work with Promise type of `User` and `Admin`.
+Suppose that you're working with some asynchornous code that fetches `User` and `Admin` instances.
+Thus you have to work with promises of `User` and `Admin`.

 Having `Admin <: User`, does it mean that `Promise<Admin> <: Promise<User>` holds as well?